 The keywords accepted by selfCoordNum are a subset of those accepted by coordNum, namely group1 (here defining all of the atoms to be considered), cutoff, expNumer, and expDenom.
-List of keywords (see also 4.14 for additional options):
+List of keywords (see also 4.2, 4.12, 4.13 and 4.15 for additional options):

-- group1 same definition as group1 (coordNum component) - cutoff same definition as cutoff (coordNum component) - cutoff3 same definition as cutoff3 (coordNum component) - expNumer same definition as expNumer (coordNum component) - expDenom same definition as expDenom (coordNum component) - tolerance same definition as tolerance (coordNum component) - pairListFrequency same definition as pairListFrequency (coordNum component)
+- group1 same definition as group1 (coordNum component) - cutoff same definition as cutoff (coordNum component) - cutoff3 same definition as cutoff3 (coordNum component) - expNumer same definition as expNumer (coordNum component) - expDenom same definition as expDenom (coordNum component) - tolerance same definition as tolerance (coordNum component) - pairListFrequency same definition as pairListFrequency (coordNum component) - forceNoPBC Use absolute rather than minimum-image distances? (see description) Default: no

-This component returns a dimensionless number, which ranges from approximately 0 (all interatomic distances much larger than the cutoff) to $N{\tt group1} \times (N{\tt group1}-1)/2$ (all distances within the cutoff).
-For performance reasons, $\tt group1$ should be of limited size, because the cost of the loop over all pairs grows as $N{\tt group1}^2$ .
+This component returns a dimensionless number, which ranges from approximately 0 (all interatomic distances much larger than the cutoff) to $N{group1} \times (N{group1} - 1)/2$ (all distances within the cutoff).
+For performance reasons, group1 should be of limited size, because the cost of the loop over all pairs grows as $N{group1}^2$ .

-4.4.3 hBond: hydrogen bond between two atoms.
+4.5.3 hBond: hydrogen bond between two atoms.